 Teens are the perfect age for tours, and Chicago has plenty of them.
 Segway tours are a different way to see the city and there are several tour companies and itineraries, so choose the one that fits your group.
 Another fun way to see the city is via kayak with several options to row along the Chicago River and even Lake Michigan.

 There’s an Underground Donut Tour that samples some of the city’s finest donuts and allows you to burn off calories walking between each shop.
 The Chicago Food tour hits all the city favorites including deep dish pizza and Chicago dogs.
 Bobby’s Bike Hike has a variety of riding tours, but we like the ones that go off the beaten path like this Lakefront Neighborhoods Bike Tour.
 There’s even a guided Chicago Pedway Walking tour that shows off the indoor downtown architecture.
-This is a great one for a rainy day.
+This is a great one for a rainy day with teens in Chicago.